-(3) Such subpoena shall be served in the same manner as a subpoena for the production of documents in civil cases issued on behalf of the state of Rhode Island, and all provisions of law relative to said subpoena shall apply to a subpoena issued pursuant to this chapter.
-Any justice of the superior court may, upon application by the inspector general, issue an order to compel the production of records, reports, audits, reviews, papers, books, documents, recommendations, correspondence and any other data and material as aforesaid in the same manner and to the same extent as before said superior court.
-Any failure to obey such order may be punished by the superior court as a contempt of court.
+1 (3) Such subpoena shall be served in the same manner as a subpoena for the production 2 of documents in civil cases issued on behalf of the state of Rhode Island, and all provisions of law 3 relative to said subpoena shall apply to a subpoena issued pursuant to this chapter.
+Any justice of 4 the superior court may, upon application by the inspector general, issue an order to compel the 5 production of records, reports, audits, reviews, papers, books, documents, recommendations, correspondence and any other data and material as aforesaid in the same manner and to the same 6 7 extent as before said superior court.
+Any failure to obey such order may be punished by the 8 superior court as a contempt of court.
+9 (4) Any subpoena issued pursuant to this section, shall not be made public by the 10 inspector general or any officer or employee of that department, nor shall any documents or 11 records provided pursuant to this section be made public until such time as it is necessary for the 12 inspector general to do so in the performance of his/her official duties.
+The production of such 13 documents or records pursuant to subpoena shall be governed by the same provisions with 14 reference to secrecy, which govern the proceedings of a grand jury.
+Disclosure of such 15 production, attendance, and testimony may be made to such members of the staff of the office of 16 the inspector general as is deemed necessary in the performance of the inspector general's duties 17 and responsibilities under this chapter and such members of the staff may be present at the 18 production of records.
+19 42-9.4-9.
+Subpoena for witness testimony and for release of material evidence. -- (a) 20 Whenever the inspector general has reason to believe that a person has information or evidence in 21 his/her possession with respect to any matter which is within the inspector general's jurisdiction 22 to investigate, he/she may issue a subpoena for the attendance and testimony under oath of any 23 person as designated, or the surrender of identified item(s) of evidence; provided, however, that 24 such subpoena may be issued by the inspector general only in the performance of official duties

-(4) Any subpoena issued pursuant to this section, shall not be made public by the inspector general or any officer or employee of that department, nor shall any documents or records provided pursuant to this section be made public until such time as it is necessary for the inspector general or any officer or employee of that department, nor shall any documents or records provided pursuant to this section be made public until such time as it is necessary for the inspector general to do so in the performance of his/her official duties.
-The production of such documents or records pursuant to subpoena shall be governed by the same provisions with reference to secrecy, which govern the proceedings of a grand jury.
-Disclosure of such production, attendance, and testimony may be made to such members of the staff of the office of the inspector general as is deemed necessary in the performance of the inspector general's duties and responsibilities under this chapter and such members of the staff may be present at the production of records.
+25 relating to the detection of fraud, waste, abuse and mismanagement.
+The subpoena for testimony

-42-9.4-9.
-Subpoena for witness testimony and for release of material evidence. -- (a) Whenever the inspector general has reason to believe that a person has information or evidence in his/her possession with respect to any matter which is within the inspector general's jurisdiction to investigate, he/she may issue a subpoena for the attendance and testimony under oath of any person as designated, or the surrender of identified item(s) of evidence; provided, however, that such subpoena may be issued by the inspector general only in the performance of official duties relating to the detection of fraud, waste, abuse and mismanagement.
-The subpoena for testimony or specific items identified as needed in support of an investigation shall include: the name and address of the prospective witness or specific items identified as needed for the investigation and the reasons for requesting a subpoena for testimony or production of items deemed necessary to support the investigation.
+26 or specific items identified as needed in support of an investigation shall include: the name and

-(b) The inspector general or anyone duly authorized by law shall serve such subpoena.
+- 27 address of the prospective witness or specific items identified as needed for the investigation and - 28 the reasons for requesting a subpoena for testimony or production of items deemed necessary to - 29 support the investigation. - 30 (b) The inspector general or anyone duly authorized by law shall serve such subpoena. - 31 Once the subpoena is served, the serving officer shall annotate the time and date served, the - 32 person served and the location of service. - 33 (c) A witness required by subpoena to attend and testify under oath and/or produce books - 34 and records or other items as demanded, shall be given not less than forty-eight (48) hours notice

-Once the subpoena is served, the serving officer shall annotate the time and date served, the person served and the location of service.
+1 of the time and place for the taking of testimony or delivery of subpoenaed items, unless such

-(c) A witness required by subpoena to attend and testify under oath and/or produce books and records or other items as demanded, shall be given not less than forty-eight (48) hours notice of the time and place for the taking of testimony or delivery of subpoenaed items, unless such notice shall unduly interfere with the conduct of the investigation.
+2 notice shall unduly interfere with the conduct of the investigation.